kliewkliew/salad/README.md

     .map(valueOpt => valueOpt.map(_ + 1))
 ```

-You need to ensure that a serde is used symmetrically for a key-value pair.
+You need to ensure that a serde pair is used symmetrically for mutating and accessing a key-value pair.

 # SBT
 TODO: publish jars to Maven repo